fortran-lang/talks/deRSE23/README.md

 ## Abstract

 A thriving community is vital for the success and continuity of a programming language.
-Despite the importance of Fortran in science and engineering, and evolution of the language itself, attracting new users and retaining existing ones has proven challenging for Fortran.

-In this talk, I will present the efforts of the Fortran-lang community including the Fortran package manager, standard library, website, LFortran compiler and other tools.
-Fortran-lang aims to provide a central place for Fortran users, complementing the language standardization committee and compiler vendor communities.
-Building upon the common best practices in software development, we aim to reduce the language learning curve and promote Fortran adoption.
+Despite Fortran’s role in science and engineering, and evolution of the language itself, attracting new users and retaining existing ones has been a challenge for Fortran.
+To address this, an open-source community Fortran-lang has formed in 2019.
+Here, we present the efforts of Fortran-lang such as the Fortran package manager, standard library, website, LFortran compiler and other tools.
+Fortran-lang aims to provide a central place for Fortran users, complementing the language standardization and compiler communities.
+Building on the best practices in software development, we aim to reduce the language learning curve and promote Fortran adoption.